 The sheer energy and anything-goes inventiveness of the film—quick costume changes, exploding candy boxes and a hulking brute named Mongo (Alex Karras)—suggests at times a live action Tex Avery cartoon.
 And don’t forget a round of flatulence humor right out of an adolescent boy’s campfire giggling fit.
 It was comic gold and a smash hit for Brooks, who snuck raucous satire of racism under the anything-goes spoofing and wasn’t coy when it came to taking on bigotry.
 Audiences clearly got it: Blazing Saddles was the comedy hit of 1974 and remains the gold standard for the western comedy.

-It earned Academy Award nominations for the screenplay and for actress Madeline Kahn, and was added to the National Film Registry in 2006, and Brooks and Wilder teamed up for another classic comedy spoof: Young Frankenstein.
+It also earned an Academy Award nomination for the screenplay and was added to the National Film Registry in 2006, and Brooks and Wilder teamed up for another classic comedy spoof: Young Frankenstein.

 Watch it.
 You’d do it for Randolph Scott!